-The parish area shown in Figure 1 was designated as a Neighbourhood Plan Area in August 2017.
-On behalf of the community the Winterton-on-Sea Neighbourhood Plan Working Group has prepared this draft plan that will shape and influence future growth across the parish.
+- 14. The parish area shown in Figure 1 was designated as a Neighbourhood Plan Area in August 2017. - 15.
 A broad range of evidence has been reviewed to determine issues and develop policies for the plan that will ensure the village remains vibrant and sustainable, meeting the needs of both residents and visitors.
+This evidence is summarised throughout the